 Our Policy on Slavery and Human Trafficking

 As an organisation that promotes the rights of women and girls, we are absolutely opposed to modern slavery and human trafficking in all its forms.
-We are committed to enhancing and enforcing our systems and controls to ensure that modern slavery and human trafficking are not taking place in our supply chains or anywhere else in our business.
+We are committed to enhancing and enforcing our systems and controls to reduce the risk of modern slavery and human trafficking in our supply chains and all other parts of our business.

 - Global Child Safeguarding Policy;

 - MSI Adult Safeguarding Policy for International Operations;

 - Global Speaking Up Policy.

 We require those who assist us to implement donor funded projects ("external partners"), and those from whom we procure ("suppliers"), to have the same approach to modern slavery and human trafficking that we have.

 We do the following when working with suppliers and external partners: